Dance Program

 Kathy Kugi-Tom

-Kathy has been the director/coach of the West Allis Diamond Twirlers for the past 14 years.
-She is a registered National Baton Twirling Association Judge and Coach.
-Kathy has been involved with the West Allis Recreation Department for many years as a former dance instructor and her long-standing relationship with the Baton program.
-An alumnus of the Daley Debutantes, Kathy twirled from a young age and started coaching baton and dance in her early teens.
-She has coached numerous State and Regional winning teams, many individual twirlers, and Badger State pom competitors.
+Kathy Kugi-Tom has been serving as the director and coach of the West Allis Diamond Twirlers for the past 16 years.
+She is a registered judge and coach with the National Baton Twirling Association and has been actively involved with the West Allis Recreation Department for many years.
+Having been an alumnus of the Daley Debutantes, she twirled from a young age and started coaching baton and dance in her early teens.
+Kathy was a featured twirler for Nathan Hale High School and the West Allis Summer Lancer Band.
+She has a prolific record of coaching numerous state and regional winning teams, individual twirlers, and Badger State Pom Competitors.

 RJ Tom